Verma314/Parser-Experiment/README.md

 testing out the Jackson parser

 ### Step 1
-Get the three Jackson JAR parsers from search.maven.org
+Download these three 'Jackson JAR' files from search.maven.org
 * jackson-core
 * jackson-annotations
 * jackson-databind

+(This is if you're not using Maven, Eclipse etc. If you are, I guess you could just add them to your POM file.)

 ### Step 2
 Add the JARs to your Java CLASSPATH.
 This is dependant on your IDE etc.